 Customer Privacy Notice

-Maintaining Data Privacy and Data Protection is a priority for Chargemaster Limited.
-Please read this Privacy Notice carefully to understand when we may collect personal data, how and why we use it, the legal basis of this use, and your rights with respect to the processing.
+bp Chargemaster respects your privacy.
+Please read this privacy notice carefully to understand when we may collect your personal data, how and why we use it, the legal basis of this use, and your rights with respect to the processing of your personal data.

 Personal data we may collect

 Through your use of this website, mobile app and/or your purchase of products or services offered by bp Chargemaster we may collect, store and process the following data about you: